When should you see a Relationship Counsellor?

 What happens in a first session at Relationship Counselling Auckland?

 We might look at what bought you together in the first place.
 The first session is an opportunity for use to create a treatment plan.
 We will talk about what was going on in your life at time you booked the session.
-If there is active domestic violence or addiction, then we may need to refer to another service provider and do individual work.
+If there is active domestic violence or compulsions, then we may need to refer to another service provider and do individual work.
 I will typically get a background on your relationship, asking where you first met, what the journey of your relationship has been like.
-Any external stressors that might currently be impacting your relationship such as deaths, abortions, trauma, financial difficulties, work stress, addiction, in-law issues, immigration, differences in religions/values, wanting/not wanting children, IVF/infertility struggles/anxiety/depression/difficulties with children/ sexual and or emotional affairs.
+Any external stressors that might currently be impacting your relationship such as deaths, abortions, trauma, financial difficulties, work stress, compulsions, in-law issues, immigration, differences in religions/values, wanting/not wanting children, IVF/infertility struggles/anxiety/depression/difficulties with children/ sexual and or emotional affairs.
 I want to get an idea for how you typically do conflict and how you communicate with each other.

 Some clients don’t want to “drag up the past” and don’t see the benefit in in exploring their family or relationship history.
 No doubt you have tried the “let’s just focus on the here and now approach” or the “let’s just focus on the positive” but it’s just not working.
 Core Schema Therapy for Couples looks at unhealthy patterns in relationship that some people develop.
 This core schemas can result in fear of intimacy, fear of failure, fear of rejection, fear of abandonment.
 When we enter into a relationship with another person, these fears can become triggered resulting in us shutting down, avoiding connection, withdrawing from emotional intimacy, or self-soothing behaviours such as drinking or eating or working to excess.
 Or it can result in overcompensating controlling coping behaviours.
 Or it can result in ignoring your own needs and putting your partners needs ahead of your own.
 As a result, you can lose a sense of your own identity.
 Negative emotions can build up over time resulting in resentments.
 Resentments are complex negative emotions combining anger, disappointment, bitterness, and other hard feelings.